 What causes External Snapping Hip Syndrome?

-This type of snapping hip occurs at the outer side of the hip.
+This type of outer hip snapping occurs at the outer side of the hip.
 External snapping hip occurs when either of these happens:

 - The iliotibial band (IT band), a wide strip of fibrous tissue, goes over a rounded protrusion of the femur (thighbone) called the greater trochanter.
 The IT band is always tight, as it extends over the side of the thigh.
 This is the more common cause of external snapping hip.